apple-fritter/doppelganger/README.md

 ## Installation and usage
 To load the aliases and popups into XChat, you can use the following steps:
-1. Save the alias script and popup script in separate files with the extension .py, for example, ctcp.py and popups.py.
+1. Save the alias/popup script and ctcp script in separate files with the extension .py, for example, `ctcp.py` and `popups.py`.
 2. Open XChat and connect to the desired IRC network and channel.
 3. In XChat, go to the "Window" menu and select "Plugins and Scripts" or "List of Plugins" (depending on the version of XChat you are using).
 4. In the "Plugins and Scripts" window, click on the "Load..." or "Add..." button.